Edox86/HTB-Writeups/sekure_decrypt.md

 ```

-I can't see any heap address to start from, so this could turn into an endless backtracking task.
+I can't see any heap address to start from, so this could turn into an endless backtracking task and I'm start to think that there is a much easier way to complete the task.
+Who cares if we don't know where exactly the encrypted flag's bytes are?!? let's bruteforce everything!

 ## 🧪 Brute-Scanning the Dump for the Flag

 It’s actually much easier to brute-force the HTB flag using the key we have across the entire dump and see if anything comes up.
+That's possible because we know the pattern of the HTB flag.
 Given we have the key, IV, and algorithm, we can brute-force scan the core dump for encrypted blocks and attempt to decrypt.

 ### Python Script: `scan_core.py`